 a.
-Write an operational behavioral objective for targeting the problem behavior
+Write an operational behavioral objective for targeting the problem behavior that includes conditions, behavior and criterion.

-- that includes conditions, behavior and criterion. - b.
-Describe the core behavior support methods (using at least two evidence-based practices): - i.
+- b.
+Describe and provide cited research support for your selection of the core behavior support/intervention methods (using at least two evidence-based practices).
+As appropriate, detail: - i.
 Approaches for preventing the behavior problem (antecedent strategies).
 List the sequence of steps. - ii.
 Approaches for teaching replacement behaviors (teaching strategies).
 List the sequence of steps. - iii.
 Approaches for responding to behavior, including reinforcement schedules (consequence strategies).
 List the sequence of steps. - c.
 Develop implementation logistics - i.
 Start and projected end dates - ii.
 Involved parties and responsibilities (oversight, data collection, implementation, analysis) - iii.
-Describe intervention environments, settings - d.
+Describe intervention environments, settings, other setting events - d.
 Address how you have taken into consideration the impact the student's disability on auditory and information processing skills, issues with vocabulary, pace of instruction, and need for organizational cues. - e.
 If appropriate, discuss approaches for providing necessary support for communication needs.
 What strategies will you use to support and enhance communication skills for your student?
 If your student utilizes alternative and augmentative communication systems, plan instruction on the use of these devices and integrate them into the plan. - f.
-Describe why your plan is the least intensive behavior management strategy consistent with the needs of your student (e.g., avoidance of punishment, the student missing instructional time, the student "standing" out among his/her peers).
+Describe why your plan is the least intensive behavior management strategy consistent with the needs of your student (e.g., avoidance of punishment, the student missing instructional time, the student "standing" out among peers).